codeconscious/ccvtac/README.md

 If your `settings.json` file does not exist, one will be created in the application directory with default settings.
 At minimum, you will need to enter (1) an existing directory for temporary working files, (2) an existing directory to which the final audio files should be moved, and (3) a path to your history file.
 The other settings have sensible defaults.

-Sample settings file with explanatory comments:
+#### Sample file with explanatory comments

 ```
 {
-  # A temporary directory for working files.
+  # Mandatory.
+A temporary directory for working files.
   # Cleared after processing a batch (i.e., URL).
   "workingDirectory": "/Users/me/temp",

-  # Where final audio files should be saved.
+  # Mandatory.
+Where final audio files should be saved.
   "moveToDirectory": "/Users/me/Downloads",

-  # A local history of all URLs entered.
+  # Mandatory.
+A local history of all URLs entered.
   "historyFile": "/Users/me/Downloads/history.log",

   # Count of entries to show for `history` command